Homepage / Excursion Guides / Best Hikes in Glacier National Park

 Difficulty - Easy

-Easily found near just past the entrance into Two Medicine this fully ADA accessible trail offers a wide path from the parking lot to viewing area.
-A worthy visit for even the most avid hikers the unique location is also nicknamed "Trick Falls".
-During spring run-off water rushes over the top of the rocky outcropping to create a picturesque 40-ft waterfall.
-Later in the season as water flows begin to lessen reveals a secondary smaller fall often hidden behind it's larger sibling.
+The unique location is nicknamed "Trick Falls," a worthy visit for even the most avid hikers.
+During spring run-off, water rushes over the top of the rocky outcropping to create a picturesque 40-ft waterfall.
+Later in the season, as water flows begin to lessen, a secondary, more minor fall is revealed, often hidden behind its larger sibling.

 Swiftcurrent Nature Trail